CHRISTMAS IN ITALY: DISCOVER ALL THE ITALIAN TIDINGS AND TRADITIONS

 MASSES AND MUSIC.

-Christmas season masses are held on December 8th and 26th — the Feast of Saint Steven and January 6th.
-But of course the most poignant and beautiful Masses are those at midnight on Christmas Eve.
+Christmas season masses are held on December 8th and 26th — the Feast of Saint Stephen — and on January 6th.
+But of course, the most poignant and beautiful Masses are those at midnight on Christmas Eve.
 The festive atmosphere, seasonal music (many have special Christmas music programs during the Mass), and pretty evening lighting make it worth the lost sleep.
-Even if you are not drawn to Mass, you can enjoy wonderful classical music in many of the same cathedrals during their Christmas concerts — usually held in the afternoon a few days before or after the 25th.
+Even if you are not drawn to Mass, you can enjoy wonderful classical music in many of the same cathedrals during their Christmas concerts — usually held in the afternoon, a few days before or after the 25th.
 Otherwise, if the thought of one more carol or Handel piece is more than you can bear, shake things up a bit at either the winter edition of the famed Umbria Jazz Festival — held in Orvieto each holiday season.

-ASSISI – THE FATHER OF CAROLLING.
+ASSISI – THE FATHER OF CAROLING.

 CLAP ALONG TO THE ZAMPOGNARI.